cda-tum/mqt-bench/README.md

 qc = get_benchmark("dj", "alg", 5)
 ```

-For examples can be found in the `notebooks/examples.ipynb` jupyter notebook.
+Examples can be found in the [notebooks/examples.ipynb](notebooks/examples.ipynb) jupyter notebook.

 ### Locally hosting the MQT Bench Viewer